 The second mistake for 360 photography is always to rotate the lens to capture the subject.
 For traditional photographers, shooting and editing are closely connected.
 They would love to do the composition when they shoot.
 It is a totally different story in panoramic photography.
-The 360 degree camera allows a greater level of convenience in shooting and more freedom in editing because it captures everything around you.
+360-degree cameras shoot video, allow a greater level of convenience in shooting and more freedom in editing.
+Because it captures everything around you.

 Firstly, you don’t have to set up many cameras to capture every angle in case you miss something amazing.
 Secondly, you don’t have to anticipate where the action will happen.
 Also, you don’t have to reshoot it, even you have a tight schedule.
-When shooting, you can just point and shoot with a 360 degree camera, and then all context is included in a single 360 field of view picture/video.
-During editing, just browse the 360 footage, explore the details by zoom or crop or perspective change, and select the most appealing part.
+While shooting VR video, you can just point and shoot with a 360 degree camera.
+And then all context is included in a single 360 field of view picture or stereoscopic video.
+During editing with panorama software, just browse the 360 footage, explore the details by zoom or crop or perspective change, and select the most appealing part.

-For 360 photos, you can literally make a food photo, a scenery image or a group picture with landmarks around you.
+For 360 photos, you can literally make a food photo, a scenery panoramic image or a group VR picture with landmarks around you.
 It can all be achieved in a single shot!

-For 360 video, use the “key point” in the companion app or stitching software in later video production to edit and direct attention.
+For 360 video, use the “key point” in the companion app or video stitching software in later video production to edit and direct attention.
 The 360-degree videos can be transferred into fixed frame footage for quickly save or share in VR platforms.
-A 360 degree camera gives you ultimate flexibility in the shooting and storytelling editing.
+360-degree cameras give you ultimate flexibility in shooting and video editing.

 6. Realize You are Being Filmed

-Another mistake is not realizing that you are being filmed no matter where you are in 360.
+Another mistake of how to film 360 VR video is not realizing that you are being filmed no matter where you are in 360 panoramas.

 Here are three tricks to deal with it.

 The first one to make a selfie.
 Smile to the camera or make postures.
-Such an interactive panorama will seem to be more interesting.
+Such an interactive panoramic image will seem to be more interesting.

-The third one is to hide yourself, for example, in virtual tour or real estate shooting.
+The third one is to hide yourself, for example, in 360 virtual tours or real estate shooting.
 Set the timer, or use the WiFi/Bluetooth remote controller to trigger the camera, so you have enough time to run far away, or hide behind a car, rock, or tree.

-When shooting 360 photos or 360 degree video, anything closer than one foot from the camera is at risk of suffering from stitching problems.
+When shooting 360 photos or 360 degree video, anything closer than one foot from the camera is at risk of suffering from photo and video stitching problems.

 For example, when standing on a stitch line, objects and people seem to disappear right around the stitch line.
 They may get broken faces or distorted body.
-Thus, try to avoid the stitch line especially when you take group photos.
+As a result, there is no way to do post production with mobile apps for these VR filmmaking contents.
+You can only listen to the spatial audio but the real time visual experience will be terrible.
+Thus, try to avoid the stitch line especially when you take group VR pictures.